Find us +44 (0)113 2837100

 Further Detail Relating to Assessment

-The portfolio will comprise three integrated elements designed to demonstrate students’ professional readiness for School Experience 3 through critical reflection, applied practice, and evidence-informed decision-making.
+For students on the QTS pathway, the portfolio will comprise three integrated elements designed to demonstrate students’ professional readiness for School Experience 3 through critical reflection, applied practice, and evidence-informed decision-making.

 The assessment for this module will take the form of a professional portfolio comprising two integrated components designed to evidence students’ readiness for School Experience 3 through critical reflection, evidence-informed application, and professional autonomy.